antonmaisiuk/React/README.md

-# This is my first React projekt
+# This is my first React project